Globally +-regular varieties and the minimal model program for threefolds in mixed characteristic: Vanishing in mixed characteristic

 \item If $L$ is also big, then for all $b<0$ there exists a finite surjective map $Y\to X$ such that

 is the zero map on $H^j$ for $j < \dim(X_{p=0})$.
 In particular, for all $j < \dim(X_{p=0})$ and all $b<0$. \end{enumerate} \end{proposition}

-In what follows, we will only explain part (b) carefully, this is all we need in later sections.
+In what follows, we will only explain part (b) carefully.
 Part (a) follows from a similar and slightly easier argument so we omit it.
 We begin by proving a variant of \cite[Theorem 6.28(b)]{BhattAbsoluteIntegralClosure} where we allow non-closed points and do not require that the base DVR is henselian.

 \begin{proposition} Let $V$ be an excellent DVR of mixed characteristic $(0,p>0)$ and let $\pi : X \to \Spec(T)$ be a proper surjective map of integral flat finitely presented $V$-schemes.
-Fix a (not necessarily closed) point $x \in \Spec(T)_{p = 0}$ and a big and semi-ample line bundle $L \in \Pic(X)$.
+Fix a (not necessarily closed) point $x \in \Spec(T)_{p = 0}$ and a big and semiample line bundle $L \in \Pic(X)$.
 Then for all $b<0$ there exists a finite surjective map $Y \to X$ such that

 is the zero map on $H^i$ for $i < \dim((X \times_T T_x)_{p=0})$.
 Here $T_x$ is the localization of $T$ at the prime ideal $x$. \end{proposition} \begin{proof} Without loss of generality, we can assume $X$ is normal.
 We first assume $x$ is a closed point.
 Let $V^h$ be the henselization of $V$.
 So $V^h=\colim V_j$ where each $V_j$ is a pointed \'{e}tale extension of $V$.
 We have a commutative diagram